 Wedding Planning Questions for Engaged Couples

 Many decisions need to be made when planning your wedding.
-Before planning the wedding yourself or contacting a wedding planner, you should make these decisions.
+Before planning the wedding yourself or contacting a wedding planner, you should make these decisions months ahead.
+It is best to plan a wedding in 3 months or longer to make sure everything is taken care of before your special day.
 If you sit down and answer as many of these questions as possible, it will save you time and arguments with your future spouse.
 Don’t treat wedding planning like a test.
 Sit down together at a time when you are both not tired.
 Make it into a date or have some wine.
 Then, go over these 30 questions to start your wedding planning.

 1. What is your wedding budget?
 What amount of money have you laid aside for your wedding?
 How much are you willing to pay at the most?

 2. How are you going to pay for the wedding?
 Can you afford it on your own?
 Do you need to borrow money from a family member or seek financial assistance somewhere else?
 If so, how much and where will you get it from?
 You need to plan ahead what the bride’s family will pay for.

 3. When do you want to tie the knot?
 Choose the season when you would like to have your wedding.
 Perhaps you have a favorite time of year or special day.
 Then, narrow down the month and day to find a good hotel for your wedding.
 You can decide on what type of theme or style it will be, then decide which season is best for that theme.

 4. How many people would you like to invite, and how many do you think will show up?
 It’s best to find out the capacity of a preferred venue before you decide how many people to invite.